Kongo people: Etymology

 The origin of the name Kongo is uncertain, but several theories have been proposed.
-According to the colonial era scholar Samuel Nelson, the term Kongo is possibly derived from a local verb for gathering or assembly.
-According to Alisa LaGamma, the root may be from the regional word Nkongo which means "hunter" in the context of someone adventurous and heroic.
+According to the colonial-era scholar Samuel Nelson, the term Kongo is possibly derived from a local verb for gathering or assembling.
+According to Alisa LaGamma, the root may be from the regional word Nkongo, which means "hunter" in the context of someone adventurous and heroic.

-It may be derived from the proto-bantu word for hunter, similar to the IsiZulu term khonto, which means spear as in "umkhonto we sizwe", Spear of the Nation, the name for the military wing of the African National Congress (ANC) during its struggle against apartheid.
+It may be derived from the Proto-Bantu word for hunter, similar to the IsiZulu term khonto, meaning spear, as in umkhonto we sizwe, "Spear of the Nation", the name for the military wing of the African National Congress (ANC) during its struggle against apartheid.

 Douglas Harper states that the term means "mountains" in a Bantu language, which the Congo river flows down from.

 The Kongo people have been referred to by various names in the colonial French, Belgian and Portuguese literature, names such as Esikongo (singular Mwisikongo), Mucicongo, Mesikongo, Madcongo and Moxicongo.
 Christian missionaries, particularly in the Caribbean, originally applied the term Bafiote (singular M(a)fiote) to the slaves from the Vili or Fiote coastal Kongo people, but later this term was used to refer to any "black man" in Cuba, St Lucia and other colonial era Islands ruled by one of the European colonial interests.
 The group is identified largely by speaking a cluster of mutually intelligible dialects rather than by large continuities in their history or even in culture.
-The term "Congo" was more widely deployed to identify Kikongo-speaking people enslaved in the Americas.
+The term Congo was more widely deployed to identify Kikongo-speaking people enslaved in the Americas.

-Since the early 20th century, Bakongo (singular Mkongo or Mukongo) has been increasingly used, especially in areas north of the Congo River, to refer to the Kikongo-speaking community, or more broadly to speakers of the closely related Kongo languages.
-This convention is based on the Bantu languages, to which Kongo language belongs.
-The prefix "mu-" and "ba-" refer to "people", singular and plural respectively.
+Since the early 20th century, Bakongo (singular Mkongo or Mukongo) has been increasingly used, especially in areas north of the Congo River, to refer to the Kikongo-speaking community or, more broadly, to speakers of the closely related Kongo languages.
+This convention is based on the Bantu languages, to which the Kongo language belongs.
+The prefixes "mu-" and "ba-" refer to people, singular and plural respectively.